SydShafferLab/Cellori/README.md

 Cellori(image,**kwargs).gui()
 ```

-Functions for getting or saving nuclei coordinates without the GUI are also available.
+GUI-independent functions for obtaining masks and coordinates are also available.